MPSxDev/best-drop-ever-dApp/scripts/SETUP_GUIDE.md

 ---

-**🎉 Congratulations!** Your Dropsland dApp database is now ready for development!
+**🎉 Congratulations!** Your BestDropsever dApp database is now ready for development!